-- You are more than 100 lbs. over your ideal body weight.
+- You’re more than 100 lbs. over your ideal body weight.

 - You have a Body Mass Index (BMI) of over 40.

-- You have a BMI of over 35 and are experiencing severe negative health effects, such as high blood pressure or diabetes, related to being severely overweight.
+- You have a BMI of over 35 and are experiencing severe negative health effects, such as high blood pressure or diabetes, related to obesity.

-- You cannot achieve a healthy body weight for a sustained period of time, even through medically-supervised dieting.
+- You can’t achieve a weight that’s healthy for you for a sustained period of time, even through medically-supervised dieting.

 For bariatric surgery to treat diabetes:

 - If you have a BMI of 35 or more with type 2 diabetes and/or other illnesses related to excess weight, and have not been able to achieve normal fasting blood sugar (less than 125 mg/dl or HbA1c less than 7 percent), you probably are a candidate for diabetes surgery.

 - In some cases when diabetes is hard to manage, people may be eligible for bariatric surgery even if they have a BMI of less than 35.